agnwinds/python/docs/sphinx/source/py_progs/regression.rst

 =====

-Typically one should set up a directory, e.g Regression to run the routines, and, if for example, sirocco87f, is the version of Sirocco being used when you set up the directory, being run.
+Typically one should set up a directory, e.g Regression to run the routines, and, if for example, sirocco87f, is the version of SIROCCO being used when you set up the directory, being run.

-Sirocco should be compiled with mpicc before running the regression program
+SIROCCO should be compiled with mpicc before running the regression program

 Basic Procedure
 ===============